Irritable bowel syndrome is a gut disorder characterized by cramps, bloating, and bouts of constipation and diarrhea, among other symptoms.

 FODMAPs can increase the amount of water going into the gut, and bacteria in the gut may cause them to ferment.
 This can increase intestinal gas.

-People may be able to reduce the symptoms of IBS by avoiding high-FODMAP foods, which include:
+People may be able to reduce the symptoms of IBS by avoiding high FODMAP foods, which include:

-More research is needed, as medical professionals still do not fully understand why IBS sometimes leads to fatigue.
+Medical professionals still do not fully understand why IBS sometimes leads to fatigue.